-The TCS230 color detector can measure three primary colors Red, Green
+The TCS230 color detector measures three primary colors Red, Green

-and Blue and it also has a separate white light detector.
+and Blue and also has a separate white light detector.
 Since any

 color can be

-the subject with an even light source making it easier to get a light
+the subject with an even light source, making measurement more reliable.

 Note: Light measurements should be made at about 1~3cm to get